EinsteinToolkit/et2021uiuc/instructions.md

 ## Tutorial server

-We will be using a server sponsored by the Center for Computational Technology at Louisina State University.
+We will be using a server sponsored by the Center for Computation & Technology at Louisina State University.
 Login information will be provided during the first day of the summer school in both the 7:55AM CDT "Setup Help" [session](program.html), during lunch break and at the beginning of the